Loewner chains and evolution families on parallel slit half-planes: Application

 In addition to the invariance under reparametrization, we note that the conditions~(P.\ref{item:LGP}) and (P.\ref{item:RSLC}) are independent of whether parallel slits exist or not.
 To be precise, if $(F_t)_{t \in [0, T]}$ enjoys (P.\ref{item:LGP}) or (P.\ref{item:RSLC}) as a family of $\mathbb{H}$-hulls \emph{in $D$}, then so does it, respectively, as a family of $\mathbb{H}$-hulls \emph{in $\mathbb{H}$}, and vice versa.
 This is clear from definition (see \cite[Proposition~4.7]{Mu19spa} for example).

 Lawler, Schramm and Werner~\cite[Theorem~2.6]{LSW01} showed that (P.\ref{item:LGP}) is equivalent to (P.\ref{item:sinKL}) as long as $(F_t)_{t \in [0, T]}$ is regarded as a family of hulls in $\mathbb{H}$.
 We also know from Murayama~\cite[Theorem~4.6]{Mu19spa} that (P.\ref{item:sinKL}) and (P.\ref{item:RSLC}) are equivalent both in $\mathbb{H}$ and in $D$, but this result applies to a right-open interval $[0, T)$ only.
-If we can extend it to $t = T$, then proof is complete.
+It remains to extend it to $t = T$.